A not-so-strange term coming from somewhere: Introduction

 \section{Introduction}

 Homogenisation of boundary value problems for differential operators on perforated domains is a classical topic.
+In this paper, we identify a critical regime for Robin boundary conditions in which the effective behaviour interpolates between the classical Neumann and Dirichlet limits.
+More precisely, when the Robin coupling is scaled by the inverse total surface area of the perforations, the homogenised equation acquires a zeroth-order term whose coefficient depends nonlinearly on the Robin parameter and is characterised through a Steklov-type spectral problem.
+This provides a unified framework bridging previously distinct asymptotic regimes, for the Dirichlet and Neumann problem, respectively.

-The case of the Laplacian on a domain with `stiff' inclusions (with Dirichlet boundary conditions) in ${\mathbb R}^d$ was first studied by Marchenko and Hruslov \cite{MarchenkoKhruslov, Marchenko_Khruslov_book} in the context of scattering by domains with fine-grained boundaries, see also \cite[Section 3.6]{JikovKozlovOleinik}, and subsequently by Cioranescu and Murat \cite{CioranescuMurat, CioranescuMurat-eng}, who coined the expression `le terme \'{e}trange' for the effect of the perforations on the homogenised description.
-Denoting by $\varepsilon$ the typical distance between the inclusions, an interesting effect occurs if the radii $r_\varepsilon$ of the inclusion are scaled as $r_\varepsilon\sim c\varepsilon^{d/(d-2)}.$ In this case, the perforated domain Laplacian $-\Delta_\varepsilon$ converges to the operator $-\Delta+\mu$ on the domain without perforations, where $\mu$ is proportional to the harmonic capacity of a single perforation in ${\mathbb R}^d.$ Perforated domain problems have since been studied intensely in various variants, including those with Neumann, and more generally Robin, boundary conditions on the boundaries of the perforations.
-They are known (at least in some cases) to yield explicitly characterised limit operators, to which the operators of the perforated problems are shown to converge in the norm-resolvent sense \cite{CDR}, sometimes with error control in terms of $\varepsilon$ \cite{KhrabustovskyiPost, KhrabustovskyiPlum}.
+The case of the Laplacian on a domain with ``stiff'' inclusions (with Dirichlet boundary conditions) in ${\mathbb R}^n$ was first studied by Marchenko and Hruslov \cite{MarchenkoKhruslov, Marchenko_Khruslov_book} in the context of scattering by domains with fine-grained boundaries, see also \cite[Section 3.6]{JikovKozlovOleinik}, and subsequently by Cioranescu and Murat \cite{CioranescuMurat, CioranescuMurat-eng}, who coined the expression ``le terme \'{e}trange'' for the effect of the perforations on the homogenised description.
+Denoting by $\varepsilon$ the typical distance between the inclusions, the effect occurs if the radii $r_\varepsilon$ of the inclusions are scaled as $r_\varepsilon\sim c\varepsilon^{n/(n-2)}$.
+In this case, the perforated domain Laplacian $-\Delta_\varepsilon$ converges to the operator $-\Delta+\mu$ on the domain without perforations, where $\mu$ is proportional to the harmonic capacity of a single perforation in ${\mathbb R}^n$.
+Perforated-domain problems have since been studied extensively in various variants, including those with Neumann, and more generally Robin, boundary conditions on the boundaries of the perforations --- see, e.g., \cite{Brillard, AnsiniBraides, ConcaMuratTimofte, AnsiniBabadjianZeppieri, Focardi, ChiadoPiat_Nazarov_Piatnitski, Nazarov2015, GomezNazarovPerez, Borisov2022, Borisov2024, ScardiaZemasZeppieri}.
+They are known (at least in some cases) to yield explicitly characterised limit operators, to which the operators of the perforated problems converge in the norm-resolvent sense \cite{CDR}, sometimes with error control in terms of~$\varepsilon$ \cite{KhrabustovskyiPost, KhrabustovskyiPlum}.